baroquerock/baroquerock.github.io/_posts/2018-08-06-on-iterators-python.md

 ---
 &nbsp;

+<em>**Disclaimer**: All characters appearing in this work are fictitious.
+Any resemblance to real pythons, living or dead, is purely coincidental.
+This is a very informal treatment of iterator and generator concepts in the Python language.
+I will be glad to hear any suggestions on how to make the metaphors used here more vivid and precise.
+Meanwhile, If you need to dive deeper I recommend checking this [Datacamp article](https://www.datacamp.com/community/tutorials/python-iterator-tutorial). </em>

 <del>Imagine you are a sales manager at Parch and Posey</del>.

 Imagine you are a freelance herpetologist (a person who studies reptiles and amphibians) and you have five pythons in one big aquarium at your home.
 Every morning you need to manually feed them: pull every python out of the aquarium, give food to it, and put it back.